eduNEXT/atlas-ansible-utils/README.md

 ---

-## Use docker image
+## Using the Docker image

-This repo contains a Dockerfile that can be used to build a docker image with all the requirements to run the playbooks.
-To build the image, run the following command:
+This repo contains a Dockerfile that can be used to build a Docker image with all the requirements and run the playbooks.
+To run the image, run the following command:

     docker run --rm -it ednxops/atlas-ansible-utils:<tagname>